 It had been about 28 years between pina coladas when I went back to Rarotonga, and even though the Cook Islands have been locked up like the rest of the world, and have lost thousands of their working young people to the giddy lights of New Zealand, the country is open and things are back on track.

 As you’ll read in this post, I had a lovely time.
-So lovely in fact that I have put together a Girls’ Week tour in March 2023, if you’d like to join me.
+So lovely in fact that I have put together a Girls’ Week tour in March 2023, and am taking 16 ladies back.

 The last time I came there wasn’t any internet, no cell phones, certainly no selfies!